Miracle at the Meadowlands: Other uses

-A punt return by Brian Westbrook of the Eagles with 1:16 left on the clock on October 19, 2003 is occasionally referenced as a "Miracle at the Meadowlands".
+A punt return by Brian Westbrook of the Eagles with 1:16 left on the clock on October 19, 2003, is occasionally referenced as a "Miracle at the Meadowlands".
 The play and subsequent extra point gave the Eagles a 14–10 victory over the Giants at Giants Stadium.

 On December 14, 2008, the New York Jets were trailing the Buffalo Bills 27–24 with 1:45 left.
 The Jets had struggled to stop the Bills running game the entire day and the Bills were currently in possession of the ball on their own 20-yard line when Bills quarterback J. P. Losman ran a play action option.
 Jets safety Abram Elam sacked Losman and caused a fumble, which Jets defensive end Shaun Ellis picked up and ran for a touchdown to give the Jets a 31–27 victory (on the next Bills possession, Losman was picked off by cornerback Darrelle Revis).
 The New York Post ran an article the next day referring to the game as the Miracle at the Meadowlands sequel.

-The "Miracle at the New Meadowlands" was played on December 19, 2010.
+The "Miracle at the New Meadowlands" was played on December 19, 2010 at Met Life Stadium, which opened three months earlier as Giants Stadium's replacement.
 The Giants were leading the Eagles by a score of 31–10 with 7:28 left in the 4th quarter.
 The Eagles mounted a comeback by scoring 28 points culminating in a game-winning touchdown as time expired to win 38–31.
-Giants punter Matt Dodge kicked to DeSean Jackson on the final play, which resulted in a 65-yard punt return touchdown, as time expired.
+Giants punter Matt Dodge kicked to DeSean Jackson on the final play, which resulted in a 65-yard punt return touchdown as time expired.